What I Learned About Self-Quarantine From Nine Months of Chemotherapy

-It would appear that my 30-something-year-old contemporaries have varying views on what self-quarantining means, and to whom it applies.
-Who can blame them when it’s not required (yet, at least) here in New York where we live, and the media information about COVID-19 is so rampantly multiplying with murky, contradictory, and misleading statistics and recommendations?
+It would appear that my thirtysomething contemporaries have varying views on what self-quarantining means, and to whom it applies.
+Who can blame them when it’s not required (yet, at least) in New York, where we live, and the media information about COVID-19 is so rampantly multiplying with murky, contradictory, and misleading statistics and recommendations?

-So, for everyone who currently has a healthy immune system, think about all the people who are currently in the situation that I was in last year, i.e. cancer patients undergoing the worst year or years of their lives, with no immune system.
+So, for everyone who currently has a healthy immune system, think about all the people who are in the situation that I was in last year—i.e., cancer patients undergoing the worst year or years of their lives, with no immune system.
 Think about how real the threat of COVID-19, a disease we know incredibly little about, is for them.
-Think about those with other autoimmune disorders, chronic conditions like heart or lung disease, or the elderly.
+Think about those with other autoimmune disorders or chronic conditions like heart or lung disease.
+Think about the elderly.
 Think about the people who fall into several of these categories.
 Do you want to make them sick?
-Just because you are asymptomatic or might not be at the most risk of dying from coronavirus, do you think it is okay to contribute to the spread of the disease and increase the chances of these people getting fatally ill?
+Just because you are asymptomatic or might not be at the most risk of dying from the coronavirus, do you think it is OK to contribute to the spread of the disease and increase the chances of these people getting fatally ill?

 It can take a while to find your groove in isolation; it did for me.
 Please keep in mind that I was not able to work in this period, given the state of my health, so I cannot offer tips on “WFH,” a term we are all now too familiar with.
 I am currently eight days into my self-imposed coronavirus quarantine and happy to report that I am yet to lose my marbles.
 Practice makes perfect.
 Some tips to dealing with the cabin fever are as follows:

-1. Your life will begin to feel like Groundhog’s Day.
+1. Your life will begin to feel like Groundhog Day.
 Be prepared.

 2. Glass half full, people.
 Remind yourself how lucky you are to be alive.
 It makes the self-quarantining seem like less of a big deal.